donfuxx/PhotoMosaicMagic/README.md

 The image will then be resized to fit the screen and transformed into a mosaic image.
 The mosaic transformation's progress is updated line-by-line and displayed in real time to the user.

-Download at Google Play available: https://play.google.com/store/apps/details?id=com.appham.photomosaicmagic
+~Download at Google Play available: https://play.google.com/store/apps/details?id=com.appham.photomosaicmagic~ **UPDATE:** This app is no longer available in GPlay because I no longer maintain a GPlay account.